Book your flight to Nuuk with Icelandair from USD 828*

 Museums and other cultural sites

 A visit to the Greenland National Museum is highly recommended.
-It is found in the old part of town and offers a big-picture understanding of the archaeology, recent history, people, and arts and crafts of Greenland over 4,500 years.
+It's found in the old part of town and offers a big-picture understanding of the archaeology, recent history, people, and arts and crafts of Greenland over 4,500 years.
+The neighboring Nuuk Local Museum, called Nuutoqaq, hosts changing exhibits that spotlight local art, stories, and craft.

 A street view of a colorful street in Nuuk, pictured on a sunny day